 Changes in the firm led to a 1993 name change from Henderson and Goldberg to Goldberg, Persky, Jennings & White, P.C.
 When Jennings retired in 2004, the firm became Goldberg, Persky & White, P.C.
 The sale of the 1030 Fifth Ave building in 2015 led to relocation in October of that year to 11 Stanwix, Suite 1800, where the principle office of the firm resides today.

-As one of the largest personal injury law firms in Western Pennsylvania, GPW expanded its practice and opened offices in Johnstown, Pennsylvania as well as Weirton, West Virginia, Detroit and Saginaw, Michigan.
+As one of the largest personal injury law firms in Western Pennsylvania, GPW expanded its practice and opened offices in Johnstown, Pennsylvania as well as Weirton, West Virginia, and Detroit, Michigan.

 Asbestos litigation became prominent in the 1960s and 1970s, but suspicion about the adverse effects of asbestos exposure can be traced back centuries.
 Medical examinations on asbestos workers in the early 1900s laid the groundwork for continued research into the connection between asbestos exposure and disease and by the 1920s, the link was established.
 However, it wasn’t until the 1971 verdict of Borel v.
 Fiberboard that the asbestos industry began to admit responsibility for placing the lives of their workers at risk.
 Today, while not banned outright, asbestos is heavily regulated in the United States and many of the asbestos companies and manufacturers have declared bankruptcy due to the amount of lawsuits.